-Finally, there has been a long tradition of studying the implications of belief heterogeneity in asset pricing and macrofinance following the seminal contributions of Harrison and Kreps (1978) and Scheinkman and Xiong (2003).
+Finally, there has been a long tradition of studying the implications of belief heterogeneity about asset returns in asset pricing and macrofinance following the seminal contributions of Harrison and Kreps (1978) and Scheinkman and Xiong (2003).
 Most closely related, Caballero and Simsek (2020) analyze the implications of disagreement about financial market returns for aggregate demand.
+Hassan and Mertens (2017) study how small correlated forecast errors across traders can be amplified by financial trading and distort real investment.
+They also show that their mechanism can deliver time-varying belief disagreement in a way that is consistent with empirical evidence.
 Instead, I focus on beliefs about future income and on how heterogeneity in those beliefs affects aggregate demand.
 In this paper, I abstract from the interaction between belief heterogeneity and the valuation of financial assets.